 A Declaration of Beneficial Ownership form will be provided by the bank.
 It’s simply a document that discloses who the LLC owners are.

-ITIN (If Don’t Have and Don’t Qualify for an ITIN)
+ITIN (If Don’t Have and Don’t Qualify for an SSN)

 If you don’t have an SSN, you can learn about how to get your ITIN here.

-Do All Members of LLC Need to be Present To Open a Bank Account in USA?
+Do All Members of LLC Need to be Present To Open Bank Account in USA?

 Most banks require all LLC members to be present when opening a bank account.
 I recommend calling the bank ahead of time to double-check.